ResidentMario/subway-explorer-api/README.md

 This Docker container does not come with a database attached, so the API can't do anything useful right off the bat.
-To make it do something useful you can mount the database you created as a volume using Docker controls, or rely on linkage tooling in a cluster manager like Kubernetes (which is what I did).
-Get this working is my next TODO in this project!
+To make it do something useful you can mount the database you created as a volume using Docker controls, or rely on linkage tooling in a cluster manager like Kubernetes (which is what I plan to did).

-### To-do
-* Migrate the name of the master table in the database from `Logbooks` to `Actions` (or something similarly communicative), and move from a SQLite to a Postgres DB.